JerryTom121/metaScience-SoftwareConferences/README.md

  - [Metric results](data/phase3-results.xlsx), containing the metric results for each conference considered in our study.
  - [Metric results grouped](data/phase3-results-groupedPerCORERank.xlsx), containing the results grouped by the CORE rank.

 In both files, 1-edition metrics include the values for each one of the last 5 editions (and average value of such values), growth metrics include the values between consecutive editions (and average value of such values) and 5-edition metrics include the value considering the last 5 edition.
+The non-digested version of these data can be found in [this file](data/phase3-results.csv).

 Also, you can find the set of [co-authorship graphs](data/graphs) used in our study.